 Landscape of CultureCongaree National Park, like the Congaree River, is named for the Congaree people who once lived in this region.
-Unfortunately, not much is known about the Congaree as a significant number of their population died due to disease introduced through European colonization.
-Many remaining Congaree, over time, were absorbed into neighboring tribes.
+Unfortunately, not much is known about the Congaree as a significant number of their population is thought to have died in the 17th and 18th centuries, likely due to warfare and disease brought on by European colonization.
+Over time remaining Congaree would have been absorbed into neighboring tribes.

 Congaree National Park not only protects the nation's largest remaining tract of southern old-growth bottomland forest in the United States, it also preserves a landscape shaped by the many people who have lived in and used the floodplain for thousands of years.
 Whether residents or visitors, positive or negative, humans have left their mark on this land and helped to make it what it is today.
 As we pass by some of those massive trees in floodplain, we have to wonder, what have they seen during the span of their lives?

 Archaeological evidence suggests humans have inhabited this area for at least 10,000 years.
 These earliest people were nomads, living in temporary camps while following the large mammals they relied upon for food and gathering whatever else they needed.
 Over time these nomadic groups formed small tribes, built more permanent villages, and experimented with crops and pottery.
 The introduction of corn, beans, and squash led to the eventual unification of these many small tribes into large chiefdoms with large territories.
 It was these people that met the Spanish led by Hernando de Soto in April of 1541.